 balanced so that each interviewer conversed with half of the speakers in each cell.

-From the 40 speakers, about 300,000 words of speech were collected, from which the corpus of aligned speech is being created.
+From the 40 speakers, about 300,000 words of speech were collected, from which the corpus of aligned speech was created.

 This large sample should ensure that the estimates of the forms and frequency of phonological variation are representative of